IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Add your gateway by providing a name and connection profile via the `Add Gateway` command; it will be listed in the `Fabric Gateways` panel.
 Add a file system wallet to connect to your gateway with via the `Add Wallet` command.

 ### Connect to a gateway and discover its resources
 Connect by clicking on a gateway in the `Fabric Gateways` panel, and expand the navigation tree to explore its resources.
-Instantiated Smart Contracts are listed under the channel and from here you can generate functional-level test files on single or multiple smart contracts.
+Instantiated Smart Contracts are listed under the channel and from here you can generate functional-level test files on single or multiple smart contracts (Currently you cannot generate Java functional tests).
 Submit or evaluate individual transactions listed under the instantiated smart contracts, with the result displayed in the `Blockchain` output channel.

 ### Wallet Management
-The extension creates a `local_fabric_wallet` file system wallet when it is installed, which is used to connect to the `local_fabric` runtime instance and is automatically associated with that gateway.
-When `local_fabric` is started, an admin identity is added to the `local_fabric_wallet` and cannot be deleted unless the `local_fabric` runtime is torn down.
+The extension creates a `Local Fabric Wallet` file system wallet when it is installed, which is used to connect to the `Local Fabric` runtime instance and is automatically associated with that gateway.
+When `Local Fabric` is started, an admin identity is added to the `Local Fabric Wallet` and cannot be deleted unless the `Local Fabric` runtime is torn down.

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
 These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

 For wallets associated with other remote Fabric gateways, the `Add Wallet`,`Edit Wallet` ,`Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.

 ### Creating an identity with attributes
-Identities can be registered and enrolled with attributes from the `local_fabric` certificate authority.
+Identities can be registered and enrolled with attributes from the `Local Fabric` certificate authority.

 The `Create Identity (register and enroll)` command will ask for an identity name and whether the identity should have any attributes added.
 Selecting `Yes` will ask for the identity's attributes that should be provided in the following format: